Gibbsforce/alkemyChallengeFullstackJS/README.md

 ## 3. Use the app

 `For the first time, you should sign up.
-You should provide a Name, an email and a password, the password should be an 8 characters length and contains aat least one letter and one number`
+You should provide a Name, an email and a password, the password should be an 8 characters length and contains at least one letter and one number`

 ```
 Name: Alvaro